Maumagnaguagno/maumagnaguagno.github.io/mindstorms.md

 The Scout (TODO add part here) is very similar to RCX, with less input and output ports (2 for each instead of 3) while using the same wires, motors and sensors from RCX, with a light sensor attached to the controller.
 The MicroScout (TODO add part link) and Spybotics (TODO add part link) took the other path: a single electronic element for everything.

-Such sets are easier to setup and play with the multiple behaviors programmed, but the Lego group noticed that some users would like go beyond after some time.
+Such sets are easier to setup and play with the multiple behaviors programmed, but the Lego group noticed that some users would like go beyond.
-After the user explored the numbered programs within the system, it is time to explore the ``P`` program.
+After the user explored the default programs within the system, it is time to explore the ``P`` program.
 - [Micro Scout VLL Transparencies](https://www.elecbrick.com/vll/)
 - [Teaching the RCX VLL](https://waterpigs.co.uk/articles/rcx-vll/)
 - [Controlling a MicroScout from an RCX using VLL](https://pbrick.info/2013/10/microscout-rcx-vll/)